 Heard about Sunday’s big climate news?
 We are afraid it is actually twice as bad as most media reports suggest:

-Even in the purely theoretical scenario in which we reduced all anthropogenic greenhouse gas emissions by 100 percent per tomorrow, it is already likely that the entire Greenland ice sheet will melt as a consequence of the current human-induced climate change.
+Even in the purely theoretical scenario in which we immediately reduced all anthropogenic CO2 emissions to the point that the atmospheric concentration would flatline*, it is already likely that the entire Greenland ice sheet will melt as a consequence of the current human-induced climate change.

 This worrying conclusion one can reach when adding the conclusions from a new report (1) by the Potsdam Institute for Climate Impact Research (PIK) – published in Nature Climate Change – to.an often-overlooked characteristic of our climate system (2).

 1. Yet another positive feedback

 Their climate scientists have incorporated* a positive climate feedback for ice sheet melting which hasn’t received much attention [unlike for instance glacier velocity and albedo changes]: the decline in height.